 Exploration activities at Eagle have included dyke lithogeochemistry, sulphur isotype studies, and geophysics (airborne, surface borehole resistivity and gravity, and 3D seismic survey).
 The main and most successful exploration tool has been diamond drilling in combination with a very robust and predictive deposit model.

 Using the conduit model, the most direct and expedient exploration target was to follow the mineralized peridotite conduit at Eagle East to depth with direction drilling.
 With Eagle as a model, the Eagle East conduit was traced downward to a location where the conduit flattened to horizontal and high metal tenor sulphide droplets had settled to the base of the conduit.
-In 2017, exploration efforts continued to trace the extension of the Eagle East conduit system with four surface drill rigs.
+In 2018, exploration efforts continued to trace the extension of the Eagle East conduit system with four drill rigs.